 The Conservancy purchased the property from the Detroit Free Press in 2007.

-When the property officially opens, visitors will find three new pathways linking the riverfront to West Jefferson Avenue, benches, trash receptacles and plenty of lush green space for a variety of outdoor activities.
+Visitors will find three new pathways linking the riverfront to West Jefferson Avenue, benches, trash receptacles and plenty of lush green space for a variety of outdoor activities.
 The Conservancy is expanding the width of the popular RiverWalk along this parcel to 30 feet to better accommodate adequate space for walking, running, biking and fishing.
-Safety and security improvements will include new railings, lighting, security cameras and call boxes.
+Safety and security improvements include new railings, lighting, security cameras and call boxes.

 The Conservancy continues to work with key stakeholders, including the City of Detroit and private property owners, towards a strategic plan for revitalizing the west riverfront.